 - Can you walk to and from your hot spots and avoid transportation all together?

-- Can you rent a bike or scooter if you don’t want to walk and all the other options above don’t work?
+- Can you rent a bike or scooter if you don’t want to walk?

 There are so many ways to get around now a days.
-If you look into methods of transportation while planning your international trip in 2020, something will definitely suit your needs.
+If you look into methods of transportation while organizing, something will definitely suit your needs.

 Think about the kind of trip you are trying to plan and figure out what method suits your flexibility.